A Well-Read Tart

 Art studio owner Mary also walked around throughout the class, offering encouragement and taking photos of the cookies for social media.
 Overall, the whole vibe of the class was very relaxed, very positive, and very fun.

-Not to mention: guess how much time it took to decorate all these cookies?
+Guess how much time it took to decorate all these cookies?
 1 hour and 45 minutes.
 Probably more like 1 h 30 minutes since we listened to a few instructions first.

 That’s nothing for five beautifully decorated cookies… especially for someone who’s never decorated with royal icing before.